Frequently asked questions about our Culture Journey submitted by faculty and staff, organized by theme:

 How are you evaluating the effectiveness of your initiatives?

 The work to date has focused on collecting information from the community regarding our values as an institution and thoughts about our desired culture.
 The working group has recommended that, as the work continues, metrics be developed to evaluate the success of future work.
+Measuring impact will also be determined at the school, college or unit level as they integrate the values into their processes.
+The Culture Journey team will continue to measure the impact of programming and outreach efforts.

 Who is responsible for carrying out Culture work at U-M?

-A planning team consisting of staff from Organizational Learning has been leading the work.
+A planning team consisting of staff from Organizational Learning has been leading the central culture change work.
 They have engaged with the U-M community to identify the university’s core values and example behaviors.
 Members of the planning team are: Carmeda Stokes, Carol Lee, Jane Pettit, Krista Stelmaszek, Lynn Carruthers, Sara Wiener and Sonya Jacobs.

 Ultimately, the work of culture change is the responsibility of every member of the university community.